HiSET® Exam at Home

 Make sure your computer and testing room meet these requirements before you register.

-Log in, select the Test At Home option and pay for your subtest.
+Log in, select the Test At Home option, and schedule and pay for your subtest.

 What to Expect on Test Day